Walking into a fertility clinic requires immense vulnerability. You trust a doctor with something deeply personal: your future family.

 According to a report by Forbes, over 50 U.S. doctors have been caught doing this.
 New cases came to light as recently as 2023.

-Because most of these acts occurred before at-home DNA tests were available, the actual numbers are likely much higher.
-FSLG works in reproductive law every day.
+Because most of these acts occurred before at-home DNA testing existed, the actual numbers are likely much higher.

 - Sperm Substitution: A doctor secretly uses their own sperm, or another unapproved sample, instead of your chosen donor.